lilychughes/FishLifeExonCapture/README.md

 Other notes:

-I always look at the exons that are numbered higher than E1730 by eye.
-These exons have known paralogs, but were included in the dataset to connect with older PCR-based datasets.
-They are usually fine, but you can never be to careful.

 My python scripts always use fasta-formatted files because they are easier for me to work with.
 If you need other formats for phylogenetic analysis, the AlignmentConverter.py script is quite flexible.
 Just note that to specify a relaxed phylip format, you'll need to type phylip-relaxed (otherwise, it's strict phylip).